-Schafer, a Republican, was the representative for Wisconsin's 4th congressional district from 1939 to 1940.
+Schafer was the representative for Wisconsin’s 4th congressional district and was a Republican.
+He served from 1939 to 1940.

 From Dec 1923 to Dec 1940, Schafer missed 52 of 818 roll call votes, which is 6.4%.
 This is on par with the median of 7.6% among the lifetime records of representatives serving in Dec 1940.
 The chart below reports missed votes over time.

 |Dec 1923-Feb 1924||30||9||30.0%||37th|

 |Dec 1924-Mar 1925||54||16||29.6%||98th|

 |Dec 1928-Mar 1929||18||0||0.0%||0th|

 |Dec 1931-Feb 1932||17||3||17.6%||58th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.